iwangxi/moon-modeler-crack/readme.md

 to use
 1. npm i
-2. node index.js <your product name like moon>
+2. node index.js 《your product name like moon》